 Online learning is great for machine learning systems that receive data as a continuous flow (e.g., stock prices) and need to adapt to change rapidly or autonomously.
-It is also a good option if you have limited computing resources: once an online learning system has learned about new data instances, it does not need them anymore, so you can discard them (unless you want to be able to roll back to a previous state and “replay” the data).
-This can save a huge amount of space.
+It is also a good option if you have limited computing resources: once an online learning system has learned about new data instances, it does not need them anymore, so you can discard them (unless you want to be able to roll back to a previous state and “replay” the data) or move the data to another form of storage (warm or cold storage) if you are using the data lake.
+This can save a huge amount of space and cost.
 The diagram given below represents online learning.

-One of the key aspect of online learning is learning rate.
-The rate at which you want your machine learning to adapt to new data set is called as learning rate.
-A system with high learning rate will tend to forget the learning quickly.
-A system with low learning rate will be more like a batch learning.
+One of the key aspects of online learning is the learning rate.
+The rate at which you want your machine learning to adapt to new data set is called the learning rate.
+A system with a high learning rate will tend to forget the learning quickly.
+A system with a low learning rate will be more like batch learning.

-One of the big disadvantage of online learning system is that if it is fed with bad data, the system will have bad performance and the user will see the impact instantly.
-Thus, it is very important to put appropriate filters in place to ensure that the data fed is of high quality.
+One of the big disadvantages of an online learning system is that if it is fed with bad data, the system will have bad performance and the user will see the impact instantly.
+Thus, it is very important to come up with appropriate data governance strategy to ensure that the data fed is of high quality.
 In addition, it is very important to monitor the performance of the machine learning system in a very close manner.